Frayer32/sinope-home-assistant-component/README.md

 - **username** (*Required*): The email address that you use for Sinopé Neviweb.
 - **password** (*Required*): The password that you use for Sinopé Neviweb.
 - **gateway** (*Required*): The name of the network you wan't to control.

+N.B. these values can be retrieved form the [Neviweb portal](https://neviweb.com/)